A PhD is an internationally-recognised research qualification.

 PhD in Education

-As a PhD student, you will carry out original research work under the guidance of one or more supervisors.
+As a PhD candidate, you will carry out original research work under the guidance of one or more supervisors.

 An initial priority for a doctorate degree is refining your research plan and establishing a feasible timescale for the project.
 During the early part of the PhD programme, you will embark on various research methods modules to support your research activities.